Leveraging ChatGPT's Multimodal Vision Capabilities to Rank Satellite Images by Poverty Level: Advancing Tools for Social Science Research: Discussion

 We found the performance of ChatGPT-4o quite remarkable in ranking the areas based on their wealth level using remote sensing images without any pretraining.
-It should be mentioned that in our prompt we did not give any information regarding the area the images correspond to.
-This includes the scale of the area covered by the region and any information about their whereabouts.
-CNNs proved to performed better, however, taking advantage of supervised learning.
-On the other hand the visual analysis of disagreements between ChatGPT's ranking and the ground truth gave us the impression that the information form the wealth index from the DHS survey is noisy and not absolutely reliable.
+It should be mentioned that in our prompt, we did not give any information regarding the area the images correspond to.
+This includes the scale of the area covered by the region and any information about its whereabouts.
+CNNs proved to perform better, however, by taking advantage of supervised learning.
+On the other hand, the visual analysis of disagreements between ChatGPT's ranking and the ground truth gave us the impression that the information from the wealth index from the DHS survey is noisy and not absolutely reliable.

 Nevertheless, we believe that the results using the ChatGPT-4o model could be improved by enhancing the prompts via giving more contextual information about the images or prompt engineering techniques like providing a chain of thought for reasoning.
-From our results, a great potential could be envisioned for multi-modal LLMs for remote sensing purposes, specially in poverty estimation tasks.
-Of course, the results could also be improved with the introduction of more advanced multi-modal LLMs in the future.
+Rather than replacing established poverty measurement practices, multimodal LLMs may expand the analytical capacity of development research in contexts where traditional data collection remains constrained, provided they are deployed transparently and responsibly.